Melekguergour/nlp_chapter1_summary/README.md

 - `main.ipynb`: The Jupyter Notebook that summarizes the first chapter, including key concepts, examples, and applications of transformers in NLP.
 - `img/`: A folder containing images that support the explanations and visualizations in the notebook.

-## Getting Started

-To run the notebook locally, follow these steps:

 ### Prerequisites